yuvalmGS/gigaspaces-wiki-jekyll/sbp/odbc-driver.markdown

 {rate}

 # Overview
 GigaSpaces Data-Grid support standard data access API.
-One of them is the depanlinkJDBC Drivertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/JDBC+Driverbelakanglink.
-Using the JDBC API and ODBC-JDBC bridge such as the one comes from depanlinkOpen Link Softwaretengahlinkhttp://uda.openlinksw.combelakanglink, you can use standard ODBC API to access the GigaSpaces Data-Grid.
+One of them is the [JDBC Driver](http://wiki.gigaspaces.com/wiki/display/XAP8/JDBC+Driver).
+Using the JDBC API and ODBC-JDBC bridge such as the one comes from [Open Link Software](http://uda.openlinksw.com), you can use standard ODBC API to access the GigaSpaces Data-Grid.

 # GigaSpaces Installation
 - You can download Gigaspaces java version from http://www.gigaspaces.com/LatestProductVersion.
 - Unzip the downloaded file into a directory on your local machine.
 (Note: make sure the directory path does not have any spaces).
 This directory will be referred as <GigaSpaces root> in further instructions.
-- Download and install the latest version of depanlinkJava JDKtengahlinkhttp://java.sun.com/javase/downloads/widget/jdk6.jspbelakanglink.
+- Download and install the latest version of [Java JDK](http://java.sun.com/javase/downloads/widget/jdk6.jsp).
 - Set a `JAVA_HOME` variable to the path where you have installed the JDK.

 # GigaSpaces Configuration